We suspended our website don-marketing.com before the Smart trial commenced in June 1999.

 It is also relevant to note that Shell did not subpoena the Sainsbury’s executive who engaged with me in the correspondence.
 He was contacted.
 I can only speculate that he was unwilling to testify that the correspondence never took place.
 To do so would have been untenable bearing in mind that the correspondence included an original letter that he sent to me.
 I still have it.

 What it boils down to is that there was no evidence to support the forgery allegations.
-There was, however, original evidence confirming that we did approach Sainsbury’s on behalf of Shell.
+There was, however, original evidence and witness testimony confirming that we did approach Sainsbury’s on behalf of Shell.

 I was shocked to read on page 2 of the Defence & Counterclaim that Shell denied that we had originated “Star Trek: The Game,” claiming instead that we had merely assisted Shell to develop a pre-existing concept.